-Figure 2 Example on flow of the accessibility features
+Figure 3 Example on flow of the accessibility features

-In an IoT environment, many ‘things’ that are participating in the IoT application or service may contribute creating accessibility features such as video description along with text (i.e. captioning), audio text description (i.e. audio captioning), etc. As an example, Figure 2 illustrates a home automation system with two devices (i.e. a light bulb and a microwave oven), several intermediaries, and three user terminals (i.e. a computer, a mobile phone and a home control panel).
-In this scenario, the user terminals that are connected to the IoT services and applications may create such accessibility features (case ‘A’).
+In an IoT environment, many ‘things’ that are participating in the IoT application or service may contribute creating accessibility features such as video description along with text (i.e. captioning), audio text description (i.e. audio captioning), etc. As an example, Figure 3 illustrates a home automation system with two devices (i.e. a light bulb and a microwave oven), several intermediaries, and three user terminals (i.e. a computer, a mobile phone and a home control panel).
+In this scenario, the user terminals that are connected to the IoT applications and services may create such accessibility features (case ‘A’).
 Or, alternatively, the intermediaries may be responsible to create such accessibility features according to the data from the terminal devices (case ‘B’).
 One other possibility is that terminal devices may be responsible for creating the accessibility features and pass the information to the user terminals through some intermediaries (case ‘C’).
 The flexibility of IoT environment may allow all three cases.
 In any cases, however, accessibility features must be maintained and should not be altered throughout the network from the point of creation to the destined user terminal.

 Contents created by a ‘thing’ is required to provide accessibility features at the time of creation.